nika-movchanskaya/bjs-diploma/README.md

-# Diploma project for course «Basics of JavaScript»
+# Diploma project for course 'Basics of JavaScript'

 This is a site for crypto-startup.
 On this site we can buy internal currency of Netcoin, transfer this currency to other users of the service.